Note: External links will open in a new window

 In the meantime, and over a period of several years, a BBC team worked towards the 25th anniversary of the project, under the title Domesday Reloaded.
 This was launched across the BBC, notably on Radio 4 and BBC Local Radio.
 A few of the team members gathered in a studio in Bush House in March to talk about the production back in the mid-1980s in the company of Michael Wood.
 This was for an Archive on 4 programme which was broadcast on May 14th.
 The contents of the Community Disc (photographs and text from members of the public, plus vintage OS maps to go with them) were put onto the Domesday Reloded web site with a new interface and brand new maps to compare.
 There was a 'call to action' to identify, geotag and update the photographs (and hopefully give them their long-missing photographer credits) which closed at the end of October 2011.
 The material then passes on to the UK National Archives for 'safe keeping' alongside their archive of UK government web sites.

 Early in December 2011, a touch-table version of some of the project (Community maps and text plus 1980s news clips) was installed at the National Computing Museum in Bletchley Park [BBC news story including video].
 This aims to be a permanent exhibit alongside original Domesday Project systems and a room full of BBC Micros.

 I presented (or rather croaked my way through) the 2011 Jane Mercer Memorial lecture for FOCAL International and the Royal Television Society.
-The presentation is available on the FOCAL International web site.
+The presentation was available on the FOCAL International web site but is, at the moment, off-line.

 Some coverage of Domesday Reloaded...